maxxiimo/the-front-end-manifesto/chp13-embellishments.md

 <br>
 ### Experimenting

 It's coming together, and the key to my design will be how the icons interplay with the text.
 I would really like them to stand out and help organize and direct the visual flow.
-To do this I will increase their size:
+To do this I increase their size:
 <br>
 <br>
 <br>